Ilan Naibryf attends the University of Chicago and is a member of the student board of Chabad on campus.

 WATCH: Security camera video shows moment of Surfside building collapse

 Hill said she got a call in the middle of the night about the collapse, and is still waiting to hear from authorities in Florida.
 She said she's seen video of the collapse and her father's unit is among those seen falling.

 "He was right in the corner where the buildings met, so," she said.
 "Yeah, that was pretty scary to watch.
 And of course, immediately I tried to call him and his phone went straight to voicemail."

-The third missing Chicagoan is Juan Mora.
-He graduated from the Loyola University business school in 2011, according to school officials.
-Mora was visiting his parents at the time of the collapse, Miami Herald reported.
-Juan Mora Sr. and Ana Mora, who were born in Cuba but lived in Champlain Towers.
+The third missing Chicagoan is Juan Mora, a Loyola University graduate student who the Miami Herald reported was visiting his parents at the time of the collapse.
+Juan Mora Sr. and Ana Mora, who were born in Cuba, live in Champlain Towers.
 All three are missing.

 A wing of the 12-story building in the community of Surfside came down with a roar around 1:30 a.m.
-By late afternoon Thursday, nearly 160 people were still unaccounted for, authorities said, raising fears that the death toll could climb sharply.
+By late afternoon, nearly 100 people were still unaccounted for, authorities said, raising fears that the death toll could climb sharply.
 Officials did not know how many were in the tower when it fell.

 Dozens of survivors were pulled out, and rescuers kept up a desperate search for more.

 Teams of 10 to 12 rescuers at a time entered the rubble with dogs and other equipment, working until they grew tired from the heavy lifting, then making way for a new team, said Florida Chief Financial Officer Jimmy Patronis, the state's fire marshal.

 "They're not going to stop just because of nightfall," Patronis told Miami television station WPLG.
 "They just may have a different path they pursue."